canjs/canjs/docs/can-guides/topics/testing.md

 }
 ```

-With the viewModel data set up like this, you can make changes to `routeData` and verify that the child component will get the correct values by using [can-reflect.getValue Reflect.getValue] to verify the value of the observable passed through the `pageComponentViewModel`:
+With the viewModel data set up like this, you can make changes to `routeData` and confirm that the child component will get the correct values by verifying the `value` of the observable passed through the `pageComponentViewModel`:

 ```html
 <div id="mocha"></div>